 Blue Chromis ( Chromis Cyanea) is a bright blue, shallow water fish found in many coral reefs throughout the Caribbean.
-It is a small fish with an average length of 13-15 cm and also can be found in brown color (see Brown Chromis).
+It is a small fish with an average length of 13-15 cm and also can be found in green, or brown color (see Brown Chromis).
+It belongs to the Damselfish classification.
 It is found in many reefs in the North Coast of Dominican Republic, including the snorkeling spots of Sosua Beach.

 Blue Chromis have an oval-shaped body, with a continuous dorsal fin and small mouth.
 It has a distinct, deeply forked tail.
 Their iridescent blue color contrasts with the black dorsal stripe and black margins of the dorsal fin.
 Males may exhibit one of five color morphs, including dark-grey blue and light blue shades.
 This is a preferred fish in aquariums, specially due to its beautiful colors.